-The Department of Planning, Industry and Environment and NSW Health have created air quality categories to guide you on what activities you can do, based on what the air quality is like in your area.
+The NSW Department of Planning and Environment and NSW Health have created air quality categories to guide you on what activities you can do, based on what the air quality is like in your area.

 Air pollution has a significant impact on human health and the economy.
 Air quality in New South Wales is usually very good by international standards, however it is important to protect your health when air quality is poor by modifying your activities.

 Air quality measurements from your local monitoring station is summarised using 5 air quality categories (AQC), rating air quality as 'Good', 'Fair', 'Poor', 'Very Poor' or 'Extremely Poor'.
 For example, if your local air quality category is ‘Very Poor’ (red), you can look at the health advice in the activity guide to understand how this might affect your health and recommended actions to take.
 The activity guide is included in an accordion on this page and also on the EES website.

 To understand how the activity guide relates to measured concentrations of air pollutants, the table below includes information on threshold concentrations used for categorising air quality into the 5 air quality categories.
 Note that air quality categorisation is no longer defined from Air Quality Index (AQI) values.

 Go with the colours to protect your health

 The 5 air quality categories, represented by the 5 colours, scale air pollution concentration data in a way that helps us understand how clean or polluted the air is.
 By following the colours as described in the activity guide (below), you will be able to understand how current air quality might affect your health.